 - 1. Listed threatened species or listed threatened ecological communities; these generally include species with low population numbers, those that have had a reduction in habitat or distribution, or those that are subject to an increase in other threats. - 2.
 Listed migratory species; are listed to meet Australia's obligations under certain International Treaties (such as the Convention on Migratory Species). - 3.
 Listed marine species; are listed to provide general protection to Australia's marine native wildlife and to reduce the likelihood of population decline.
-It is an offence to kill, injure, trade, take, keep or move native wildlife without a permit or other authorisation. - 4.
-All cetaceans (whales and dolphins); are listed to uphold Australia's strong international, regional and national measures for the protection of this group of animals.
+It is an offence to kill, injure, trade, take, keep or move native wildlife without a permit or other authorisation.

+4. All cetaceans (whales and dolphins); are listed to uphold Australia's strong international, regional and national measures for the protection of this group of animals.

-An up-to-date list of all protected species is available on the Department of Agriculture, Water and the Environment's website (www.environment.gov.au), with some examples of identification located at Attachment A of this booklet.
+An up-to-date list of all protected species is available on the Department of Climate Change, Energy, the Environment and Waters website (www.dcceew.gov.au), with some examples of identification located at Attachment A of this booklet.